 How to Apply

 Paycheck Protection Program loans are only available through your local SBA certified bank or credit union.
 If you already applied, check with your lender on the status.
-If you are starting a new application, follow these steps:

 The State of Michigan has launched MIPaycheckProtection.com as a comprehensive resource for both lenders and small business owners.